 The --precedence command line option allows the operator precedence rules documented in Section 5.1.3 to be changed.
 The option requires the name of a binary file to be given as a parameter, that contains a pair of pairs of lists of pairs of strings of type %sWLWW.
 Each component of the quadruple pertains to the precedence for a particular combination of operators arities (e.g., prefix and infix).
-Each string is an operator
+Each string is an operator Listing 23.3 a revised set of precedence rules to make infix composition right associative mnemonic, either from Table 5.2 or user defined.
+The presence of a pair of strings in a component of the tuple indicates that the left operator is related to the right under the precedence relation.

+$((\langle prefix-infix \rangle, \langle prefix-postfix \rangle), (\langle infix-postfix \rangle, \langle infix-infix \rangle))$

 '''

-((\langle prefix-infix \rangle, \langle prefix-postfix \rangle), (\langle infix-postfix \rangle, \langle infix-infix \rangle))
+#binary+

+npr = ((<>,<>),(<>,<('+','+')>))

 '''

-Listing 23.3 a revised set of precedence rules to make infix composition right associative npr = ((<>,<>),(<>,<('+','+')>)) '''